Ever wonder why maximum ATM withdrawal limits exist?

-The reason, MyBankTracker has learned, is that it is not uncommon for crooks to target ATM users who have just taken out cash.
-So such limits reduce potential losses by theft.
+The reason is that it is not uncommon for crooks to target ATM users who have just taken out cash.
+Therefore, ATM maximum cash withdrawal limits reduce potential losses by theft.

-The withdrawal limits per individual can vary greatly by a bank and by account.
+The monthly and daily ATM withdrawal limits per individual can vary greatly by the bank and by the account.
 Two people with the same bank and same checking account can have different ATM withdrawal limits.
 Typically, the amount is about $1,000 or less per business day.

 Normally, you can visit the bank teller to withdraw a large sum of money.
 But, what do you do when the bank is closed for the night?
 Or, what if you use an online bank and your only way to withdraw cash is through ATMs?

 Quick answer: Call the bank for a higher ATM withdrawal limits or use your debit card to retreive cash back through certain merchants.

 Learn how you can bypass daily ATM withdrawal limits if you need more cash:

 Increase Your ATM Cash Limit By Calling Your Bank

 The bank can temporarily or permanently increase your daily ATM withdrawal limit if you request it.
 However, don’t expect significant increases in your withdrawal limit — the increase may only be several hundred dollars.

 Your daily limits on ATM cash withdrawals may also be increased with a higher-tier bank account.
 For instance, if you have a premium checking account with your bank, the card limits are likely to be higher.